Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without

 To get the most out of your AeroPress, I recommend you take a look at the inverted AeroPress method.
 When it comes to brewing coffee with the AeroPress, there are basically two approaches.
 The first brewing method is the standard way which is described in the instructions supplied in the Aerobie AeroPress packaging – this method stands the AeroPress with the filter at the bottom.

-The second method is known as the inverted or upside down brewing method, which is the one I will be focusing on in this AeroPress brewing tutorial.
+The second AeroPress brewing method is commonly referred to as the inverted or upside down brewing method, which is the one I will be focusing on in this AeroPress brewing tutorial.
 I consider the inverted AeroPress brewing to be the best way to make coffee with your AeroPress and many of the winners of the AeroPress World Championships tend to agree, with about half of the winners opting for this method over the standard technique.

 The main reason why I use the upside-down method is mainly due to less leaking.
 The standard brewing approach often leaks before you even start to push the plunger down which can lead to under-extracted coffee because the grounds haven’t had enough time to steep.